How to Make Better Life Decisions

 If time permits it’s good to carry out this process over several sessions.
 Our minds are often subject to momentary (but unimportant) emotional noise.
 By returning to the task on a number of occasions this noise is likely to be cancelled out, leaving what’s truly important to our constant essence.

-Making decisions with the heart involves listening to the voice within.
+Intuitive decision making, or making decisions with the heart, involves listening to the voice within.
 Visualizing each of the choices and its implications, noticing the feelings associated with each.
 Possibly even observing your dreams, after asking your subconscious for guidance.

 Both the head and the heart have their place in decision making.
 When both are in accord the choice is easy.
 But what happens when the head says one thing and the heart says another?
 In such cases it’s almost always best to follow the heart – unless the head’s verdict is very very clear, and the heart somewhat less so.